iAmG-r00t/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- If `idx` is out of range (> of number of element in `my_list`), the function should not modify anything, and returns the original list
 	- You are not allowed to import any module
 	- You are not allowed to use `try/except`
+3. [Print a list of integers... in reverse!](./3-print_reversed_list_integer.py) : A function that prints all integers of a list, in reverse order.
+	- Prototype: `def print_reversed_list_integer(my_list=[]):`
+	- Format: one integer per line.
+	- You are not allowed to import any module
+	- You can assume that the list only contains integers
+	- You are not allowed to cast integers into strings
+	- You have to use `str.format()` to print integers